 Life Knowledge alludes to Blumenberg’s interest in anthropology, particularly in the late work, but it enables other questions as well: Does metaphor, understood as a “model invested with a pragmatic function,” offer not only theoretical, but also moral orientation?
 Does Blumenberg, who wanted to exclude discussions of happiness from philosophy, harbor a (proto-)ethics after all?
 What is the role of technology in modernity?
 And how to approach Blumenberg’s “rational” affirmation of technology as a necessary instrument of human self-assertion in the age of the Anthropocene?

 The international Hans Blumenberg-Society, founded last year in Berlin, will hold its first general meeting during the symposium in fall of 2019.
 We encourage you to become a member.
 The advisory board of the Blumenberg-Society will also convene on this occasion.
-We are very pleased that Bettina Blumenberg, who is a member of the board, will be present and will lead the general meeting.
+We are very pleased that Bettina Blumenberg, who is a member of the board, will be present.
 And we are also pleased and honored that Manfred Sommer has agreed to give the symposium’s keynote lecture.

 Presentations should not exceed 30 minutes.
 Conference languages are English and German.
 The ZfL will arrange for your accommodation and reimburse you for your travel expenses.